kubedb/docs/docs/guides/ferretdb/quickstart/quickstart.md

 ## Cleaning up

-If you don't set the terminationPolicy, then the kubeDB set the TerminationPolicy to `WipeOut` by-default.
+If you don't set the terminationPolicy, then the kubeDB set the TerminationPolicy to `WipeOut` by-default for `FerretDB`.

 ### WipeOut
 If you want to cleanup each of the Kubernetes resources created by this tutorial, run: